 ICFs and group homes are still around today.

-There are a lot less ICFs than there used to be.

-But a lot of ICFs became group homes.

-And they both still keep people with disabilities separate from everyone else.

-They still don't try to help us live better lives.

-They still hurt people with disabilities.
+There are a lot less ICFs than there used to be, but a lot of ICFs became group homes.
+Both ICFs and group homes still keep people with disabilities separate from everyone else.
+They still don't try to help us live better lives, and they still hurt people with disabilities.
 They are still just institutions.

 People still sometimes notice how bad ICFs and group homes are.

-They tell other people about it.

-But not much has changed to make these institutions better.
+They tell other people about it, but not much has changed to make these institutions better.
 For example:

-California has some ICFs called developmental centers.

-People got killed at the developmental centers.

-They didn't get help when they got sick.

-They got hurt by staff.

-They got left alone for too long and died.

-The California government didn't do anything about it for a long time.

-Then, the news talked about it in 2012.

-So the government checked the institutions.

-They said they would close all the developmental centers.

-But some of them are still open today.

-In 2019, a disabled woman living in an ICF in Arizona had a baby.

-None of the institution staff noticed she was pregnant.

-Some of the people living there were covered in bugs.

-Nobody helped clean them.
+California has some ICFs called developmental centers.People got killed at the developmental centers.
+They didn't get help when they got sick, they got hurt by staff, and they got left alone for too long and died.
+The California government didn't do anything about it for a long time, until the news talked about it in 2012.
+So the government checked the institutions, and said they would close all the developmental centers.
+But some of these ICFs are still open today.
+In 2019, a disabled woman living in an ICF in Arizona had a baby, but none of the institution staff even noticed she was pregnant.
+Some of the people living there were covered in bugs, but nobody helped clean them.
+They got left alone for days at a time.

 In 2016, a newspaper called the Chicago Tribune wrote about group homes.

-They got left alone for days at a time.

-They looked at group homes in Illinois for 5 years

-They found out that people living in group homes got hurt 1,311 times.
+They looked at group homes in Illinois for 5 years, and found out that people living in group homes got hurt 1,311 times.
 A lot of those times, the group homes didn't tell the government.

-That is against the law, but it happened anyway.

-The group homes never got in trouble.
+That is against the law, but it happened anyway, and the group homes never got in trouble.

-The U.S. government also looked at group homes in 2018.

-They found out that group homes were hurting people.

-And most group homes didn't tell anyone when people got hurt.

-That is against the law.
-But it still happens today.
+The U.S. government also looked at group homes across the country in 2018.
+They found out that group homes were hurting people, and that most group homes didn't tell anyone when people got hurt.
+That is against the law, but it still happens today.

-Support for this toolkit was provided by The Community Living Policy Center at Brandeis University.
-Funding for this center is provided by the National Institute on Disability, Independent Living, and Rehabilitation Research (grant number 90RTCP0004).
-However, the contents of this brief do not necessarily represent the policy of the federal government.

-Part 5: